 There is also strength in the person who stumbles or falls and gets up over and over again.
 The mental resilience that builds up when you persevere and do not accept failure as your answer really does make you stronger.
 Not that you should plan to stumble, but if you do, how you respond will ultimately determine how strong you become.
 There is obviously strength in getting it right, too.
 That is the ultimate goal.
 But until you reach that point, you can strengthen your mental health by being determined to succeed, no matter how many tries it takes.

 You become your strongest self by always being willing to make your best effort.
 What your best effort is may not be the same as someone else’s.
 Likewise, your best effort may vary from day today.
 That is okay.
 As long as it is always your best effort, you will succeed.
 Your desire to be mentally healthy against all odds is what will make you stronger.
 Continuing to persevere no matter how much you stumble or fall is what will help you to become your strongest self.

 The only way to be perfect in mental health is to be perfectly willing to get back up whenever you stumble or fall.
 You can be perfect by never giving up, never surrendering to failure.
 You have worked so hard to get here, and you are stronger than you think.
 Each day is a new day and another chance to learn and feel and be alive.
 As you continue in your commitment to yourself, never giving up, then you are truly living strong.

-Remember the skills you gained at Potomac Programs.
+Remember the skills you gained at Embark Behavioral Health.
 For questions call 1-855-809-0409.
 When you are determined to succeed no matter what, you are living strong.